zpconn/zachconn/posts/2017-05-21-a-crash-course-in-machine-learning.markdown

 ---
-title: A Crash Course in Machine Learning
+title: A crash course in machine learning (part I)
 ---

-This document is intended to be a fast-paced, whirlwind tour through the essential mathematics underlying modern machine learning.
+This document is intended to be the first part of a fast-paced, whirlwind tour through the essential mathematics underlying modern machine learning.
 I've been very selective in the topics chosen for discussion, with the aim being to derive material from simpler principles whenever possible.
 Thus, we begin with some basic information-theoretic concepts and proceed to analyze classical models using them, with no arbitrary selection of loss functions.

 Mathematical prerequisites are modest and neither extreme nor negligible.
+In this first post, we quickly discover logistic regression from first principles and conclude with a description of (but not a solution to) the numerical optimization problem that it poses.

 #### Cross-entropy